Government’s tax take almost doubles in 10 years

 The latest returns show income tax, the Government’s largest tax heading, generated just under €23 billion in line with expectations but this was nearly €1.7 billion or 8 per cent up on last year, reflecting the strong level of employment growth in the economy.

-VAT, which reflects conditions in the retail sector and consumer spending generally, also came on target at €15.1 billion for the year but was up 6 per cent or €883 million in year on year terms.
+VAT, which reflects conditions in the retail sector and consumer spending generally, also came in on target at €15.1 billion for the year but was up 6 per cent or €883 million in year-on-year terms.

 Non-tax revenue in the year amounted to €3.35 billion, up €443 million, helped by increased Central Bank surplus income of €2.38 billion.

+Health spending came to just over €17 billion, which included an overspend of €334 million, compared to an overspend of €650 million in 2018.

-The release of the exchequer returns come after Google parent Alphabet said it will no longer use the intellectual property licensing practice known as the “double Irish Dutch sandwich”.
-The tax loophole allows companies incorporate in the Republic while being tax resident elsewhere.
-In effect, this allowed those companies channel billions of euros of profits through the Republic and on to Irish-incorporated entities elsewhere.
+The release of the exchequer returns came just after Google parent Alphabet said it will no longer use the intellectual property licensing practice known as the “double Irish Dutch sandwich”.
+The tax loophole allows companies to incorporate in the Republic, while being tax-resident elsewhere.
+In effect, this allowed those companies to channel billions of euros of profits through the Republic and on to Irish-incorporated entities elsewhere.

 Mr Donohoe told RTÉ earlier on Friday that the impact of shutting the loophole in the middle of the last decade has already fed through into our tax affairs.